 Hand Lettering 101.
 A Basic Guide to Hand Lettering.
 Many of you have been asking for tips and tutorials on how I create my hand-lettered artwork.
 This page is continually updated.

 Hand Lettering 101

 Disclaimer: I love what I do, but I am not claiming to be an expert at hand lettering.
-Although it’s worth noting I have several published books and ebooks on hand lettering and I have some designs in stores like Hobby Lobby, Krispy Kreme Doughnuts, and TJ Maxx…so I’m not completely awful at it either. 😉
+Although it’s worth noting I have several published books and ebooks on hand lettering and I have done work for Hobby Lobby, the Silhouette Design Store, Krispy Kreme Doughnuts, and TJ Maxx…so I’m not completely awful at it either. 😉

 Hand-lettering was not something touched on in my time in Graphic Design school.
 Most hand lettering artists, myself included, are self-taught.
 I learned about the history of design, color, type, etc. and how to use the design programs in school (namely Adobe Illustrator and Adobe Photoshop).
 One of my professors said I had a knack for choosing and mixing typography and I fell head over heels in love with typefaces, fonts, and especially hand lettering.
 I started reading up on it and basically just started practicing (more on that later in the post).
 My method may not always be the “proper” way (in fact, that’s highly likely to be the case).
 I simply do what works for me.

-In my daily life, I don’t have the prettiest hand-writing.
+In my daily life, I don’t have the prettiest handwriting.
 I consider lettering a type of drawing.
 While you do need some artistic talent to do hand-lettering, don’t let your handwriting deter you from trying this art form.
+Practice makes progress!

 Ok, Let’s get started with Hand Lettering 101!